mdryden/dryden.dev/README.md

 ## Running locally

 If you want to run this site locally, you'll need to have Hugo installed.
-Once you do, you can run `hugo server` from the root of the repository, and then navigate to `http://localhost:1313` in your browser.
+Once you do, you can run `hugo server` from the www folder, then navigate to `http://localhost:1313` in your browser.